+STATE OF NEW YORK

+STATE TAX COMMISSION

+In the Matter of the Petition of Joseph Alagna

+AFFIDAVIT OF MAILING

-for Redetermination of a Deficiency or for Refund of Personal Income Tax under Article 22 of the Tax Law for the Year 1979.
+for Redetermination of a Deficiency or Revision : of a Determination or Refund of Personal Income Tax under Article(s) 22 of the Tax Law : for the Year 1979.

+SS. :